Xin-Zhou-smu/PatchNet/README.md

 - https://drive.google.com/drive/folders/1vO4eF4tma94tsBljLMvVXdG2K4sKOC3s?usp=sharing

-After downloading, simply copy the data and model folders to PatchNet folder.
+After downloading, simply copy the data and model folders to deeplearning folder.

 ## Running and evalutation

+After getting the data, please go into the deeplearning folder to run and evaluate our tool.

 - To train the model for bug fixing patch classification, please follow this command: